OBigVee/OBigVee/README.md

 ### Hi there 👋 I'm Victor nikenamed O.BigVee
 [![Twitter Follow](https://img.shields.io/badge/Twitter-follow%20me-blue)]( https://twitter.com/OBigVee)

-## i'm a Math Student with zeal in Computer Vision and Software Development.
+## i'm a Math Guy with zeal in Computer Vision and Software Development.

 <!--
 **OBigVee/OBigVee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->